-- 1) Have all "Credential Point Tables" been filled in and points allocated? - 2) Has the "Detailed List" been filled in for Congresses, Publications, Presentations and Contributions to Continuing Professional Development of practitioners? - 3) Have all congresses, publications, presentations etc. been noted down in both their original language and English translation? - 4) Have the ECBHM AGM attendances been specified? - 5) Has supporting evidence of "Training residents and/or other students" been provided? - 6) Have the documents been dated and signed? - 7) Please send the documents to admin@ecbhm.org before the 31st December of the due year
+- 1) Have all "Credential Point Tables" been filled in and points allocated? \Box - 2) Has the "Detailed List" been filled in for Congresses, Publications, Presentations and Contributions to Continuing Professional Development of practitioners? - 3) Have all congresses, publications, presentations etc. been noted down in both their original language and English translation? - 4) Have the ECBHM AGM attendances been specified? - 5) Has supporting evidence of "Training residents and/or other students" been provided? - 6) Two letters of reference attesting the professional ethics and activity of the diplomate during the five years period?)

+- 7) Have the documents been dated and signed? - Please submit the documents electronically on or before 1st of November of the due year